Paoloemiliogrande/Image_classification_ML/README.md

 ## Structure of the repository
 - **EDA.ipynb**: self explanatory
 - **data** folder: it contains the links to download the document images required to perform this task
+- **model** folder: it contains the notebooks used during this project and moreover a subfolder where the models' weights are stored

 ## Additional Information